 This coriander pesto pasta (or cilantro pesto pasta if you are in the US!) is a flavourful twist on regular pasta, and perfect for an easy weeknight dinner.
 A simple recipe that comes together in less than half an hour, it is a vegan and low histamine recipe.

-Pesto is always a tasty and healthy way to perk up meals, and you may like to see my pesto chicken skewers and pumpkin pesto soup for flavourful dishes.
+Pesto is always a tasty way to perk up meals, and you may like to see my red pepper pesto pasta and pumpkin pesto soup for flavourful some dishes.

 This post was updated with new information, tips and photos on 8 January 2022.